Environmental Tools and Technologies (11775.1)

 Peer team marking scheme:

-All the team assignments are subject to a peer assessment marking scheme.
+Assignments 3 and 4 are subject to a peer assessment marking scheme.
 Each team member will get a mark weighted for their contribution to the team effort.

 The peer assessment is done after the final report submission when each team member will assess their fellow group members (and themselves) in an anonymous survey about the level of contribution of each member to the group effort.
 After the survey the convener will use the assessment to adjust the mark of each individual team member.
 Thus, some students might get higher marks than the overall team mark, and some students might get lower marks but the average mark for the whole team will remain the same.
-It is important to note that if a student does not contribute at all to the team work, their mark for the team component could be halved and resulting in failing the unit if the other individual marks (50%) are low too.
-Many years of experience has shown that this peer marking scheme fairly attributes appropriate marks to each team member; it penalises freeloaders and rewards hard workers.
+It is important to note that if a student does not contribute at all to the team work, their mark for the team component could be halved and resulting in failing the unit if the other individual marks are low too.
+Many years of experience has shown that this peer marking scheme fairly attributes appropriate marks to each team member; it penalises passengers and rewards hard workers.

 Required IT skills